philipp-horstenkamp/auto_print/docs/usage.rst

 Example Scenarios
 -----------------

-Here are some examples of how auto-print routes different files:
+Here are some examples of how Auto Print routes different files:

 1. **File: INV_12345.pdf**
    - Matches the "InvoicePrinter" section